 Backing up your data is just one way to keep your important documents and photos secure.
 You should look into antivirus software as the first line of defense to keep everything on your computer safe.

-If you're not interested in iCloud or Microsoft's OneDrive, you might want to consider a different online backup service.
+If you're not interested in iCloud or Microsoft's OneDrive, you might want to consider a different data recovery service.
 Check out our comparison to see our top picks.

 If this article helped you figure out how to backup your computer or smart device, please share it with your friends and family to help them out too.
 You can also follow us on Pinterest and Facebook for more guides and technology tips.